 Even water life needs oxygen.
-In fact, the water oxygen level, called dissolved oxygen, is one of the most important water quality components in an Aquaponic system; and it needs to be monitored often.
+In fact, the water oxygen level, called dissolved oxygen, is one of the most important water quality components in an Aquaponics system, and it needs to be monitored often.
 The best levels of dissolved oxygen are close to 80% saturation, which translates as 6-7 milligrams per liter.
 Levels below 3 milligrams per liter are a hardship on aquatic life and levels under l milligram per liter are deadly.
-The water temperature affect the dissolved oxygen levels.
+The water temperature affects the dissolved oxygen levels.
 Cold water has more oxygen than warm water.
 Too many fish in the tank can also deprive the fish of dissolved oxygen as well as too much food.
 If the water is saline, it also has less oxygen than does fresh water.

 When your fish are oxygen deprived, they let you know by exhibiting the following traits:

-appetite loss, surface gasping, inflow pipe gathering, retarded growth, susceptibility to disease and succumbing to parasites.
+Appetite loss, surface gasping, inflow pipe gathering, retarded growth, susceptibility to disease and succumbing to parasites.

 There are two ways to test your oxygen levels–the cheap way and the expensive way.
 The cheap way involves an inexpensive Test Kit that gives you the DO (dissolved oxygen) level.
 It takes a little time and is not precise but gives you a ball-park number.
-Then there’s the DO Meter, which costs anywhere from one hundred seventy to a thousand dollars.
+Then there’s the , which costs anywhere from one hundred seventy to a thousand dollars.
 It’s fast and precise for a price.

 Several years back, the Air Force ran some tests to determine which airmen would make the best paratroopers.
 After putting their target subjects through an entire battery of trials, exams and exercises what was determined was as simple as this: The best paratroopers were the airmen who really wanted to be paratroopers.
-Needless to say, to be an Aquaponic Farmer you have to want to be an Aquaponic Farmer.
+Needless to say, to be an Aquaponics Farmer you have to want to be an Aquaponics Farmer.
 You don’t have to be a water scientist, an engineer, an advanced horticulturist.
 But you do need to be responsible for taking measurements and adding what’s required when those measurements indicate it.

 What is Alkalinity?